KasparEtter/ef1p/pages/email/email.md

     Incoming mail servers can then verify
     whether the sender of a message is indeed authorized to send messages from the claimed domain.
     In combination with user authentication,
-    where outgoing mail servers prevent their users from sending messages in the name of another user of the same domain, the two mechanisms guarantee that the sender of a message owns the claimed `From` address.
+    where outgoing mail servers prevent their users from sending messages in the name of another user at the same domain, the two mechanisms guarantee that the sender of a message owns the claimed `From` address.
     There would be other ways to achieve a similar result without requiring outgoing mail servers, but this is how email works.